 Google Analytics helps you track your e-store’s performance in the page rankings, giving you instant feedback on your Magento SEO efforts.
 It also gives you insights on your customer’s behavior every time they access your site.

-On the other hand, Google Search Console measures your website’s traffic and improves its organic search presence.
+On the other hand, Google Search Console measures your website’s organic traffic and improves its organic search presence.
 With this extension, you can spot and fix errors that affect your search engine rankings.

 Internal links aid search engine crawlers to easily follow the relationships between pages, posts, and other content on your website.
 Links can forward users to product pages or blog posts, making site navigation easier.